averbraeck/smartmeter/README.md

 **Notes**
 - The project is in development, and might not always work.
-- The project is targeted for my setup (power, meter type, Pi, user accounts, etc), and might need changes for the specific settings of another user.
+- The project is targeted for my setup (power type, meter type, Raspberry Pi, user accounts, etc), and might need changes for the specific settings of another user.